karlkfi/kpt-config-sync/docs/git_overview.md

 ### Creation

-When a valid namespace hierarchy is committed to Git and synced, GKE Policy Management controllers automatically creates namespaces and corresponding policy resources to enforce hierarchical policy.
-In the foo-corp example, GKE Policy Management automatically creates `audit`, `shipping-dev`, `shipping-staging`, and `shipping-prod` namespaces.
-We discuss specific policy types and their enforcement in later sections.
+When a valid namespace hierarchy is committed to Git and synced, GKE Policy Management controllers automatically create namespaces and corresponding Kubernetes resources to enforce hierarchical resource syncing.
+In the foo-corp example, GKE Policy Management automatically creates `audit`, `shipping-dev`, `shipping-staging` and `shipping-prod` namespaces.

-Note that when using Git as source of truth, it is up to the repo owners to set proper access control mechanism (e.g. using OWNERS or CODEOWNER files) to ensure right people can approve/review/commit policy changes.
-It is recommended to use a hierarchical access control mechanism such as OWNERS file in order to delegate policy changes instead of requiring a central authority to approve all changes.
+Note that when using Git as source of truth, it is up to the repo owners to set proper access control mechanism (e.g. using OWNERS or CODEOWNER files) to ensure right people can approve/review/commit Kubernetes resource changes.
+It is recommended to use a hierarchical access control mechanism such as OWNERS file in order to delegate Kubernetes resource changes instead of requiring a central authority to approve all changes.

 ### Deletion